CraigWiand/AzureScripts/Agent_Version/readme.md

 There are two Azure VM Agents, one for Windows VMs and one for Linux VMs.
 For an overview of these agents see [About the virtual machine agent and extensions](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-classic-agents-and-extensions/)

 ##Azure Windows Agent
 The Windows VM agent is an optional component, however once installed it will automatically keep itself updated.
-If a Windows VM is not auto-updating properly or you need to install the agent manually because it was never installed (e.g. if they created a VM from specialized VHD), you can run the [MSI installer](http://go.microsoft.com/fwlink/?LinkID=394789&clcid=0x409) to get on the latest version.
+If a Windows VM is not auto-updating properly or you need to install the agent manually because it was never installed (e.g. if it was created from specialized VHD), you can run the [MSI installer](http://go.microsoft.com/fwlink/?LinkID=394789&clcid=0x409) to get on the latest version.

 ##Azure Linux Agent (waagent)